sysad-aid/test-task/README.md

 ## Requirements

-Your aws user should have enough permissions for AWS services (S3, EC2, ELB, VPC) you need policies:
+Your aws user should have enough permissions for AWS services S3, EC2, ELB, VPC.
+For example policies:

 - AmazonS3FullAccess
 - AmazonEC2FullAccess